e-fever/snapshottesting/README.md

 **SnapshotTesting.snapshotsFile[Property]**

-It is a property to holder which file to save/load snapshots.
+It is a property to hold the file to save/load snapshots.
 It is recommended to set this property in main.cpp by the C++ API

 **String SnapshotTesting.capture(object, options)**

+This function will capture the data of input object, then convert to a text representation similar to QML.
+The result truncates data binding/anchors, it will only show visible items and actual values.

+Options

+1. captureVisibleItemOnly - If this value is set to true, it will only capture visible items.
+[Default: true]
+1. expandAll - By default, the capture function only captures item in the context of the input object.
+Set this to true will expand all the nodes.
+[Default false]
+1. hideId - If this value is set to true, it will not show the "id" field in the captured snapshot.

 **SnapshotTesting.matchStoredSnapshot(name, snapshot)**

+Compare the input snapshot to the previously stored snapshot with the name.
+If they do not match, it will prompt a dialog to ask for updates or not.
+If user press "no", it will throw an exception to let the test fails.
+You should press "Yes" to get the stored snapshot be updated.

 C++ API
 -------